Michal Pivoňka

 Michal Pivoňka (born 28 January 1966) is a Czech former professional ice hockey player.
 He played his entire National Hockey League (NHL) career with the Washington Capitals.
-Selected by the Capitals in the 1984 NHL Entry Draft, Pivoňka defected to the United States during the summer of 1986.
+Selected by the Capitals in the 1984 NHL entry draft, Pivoňka defected to the United States during the summer of 1986.
 Over his 13 seasons with the Capitals, Pivoňka tallied 181 goals and 418 assists for a total of 599 points.
 At his retirement, he held the title for most assists in franchise history.
-As of 2025, he ranks fourth behind John Carlson, Nicklas Backstrom, and Alexander Ovechkin.
+As of 2025, he ranks fourth behind John Carlson, Nicklas Bäckström, and Alexander Ovechkin.

 Early life

 Pivoňka was born on 28 January 1966, in Kladno, Czechoslovakia, to Magdalena and Lubomir Pivoňka.
 He came from a middle-class family in Czechoslovakia as his father was a track and field coach and his mother was a secretary.